DragonFly On-Line Manual Pages

 QUERY FORMAT

 There are two types of keywords for the query format: the multiline and the normal one.
 Only one type of multiline pattern is accepted for a given query.
-Normal patterns: %R Name of the repository the package is in %n Name of the matched package %v Version of the matched package %o Origin of the matched package %p Prefix of the matched package %m Maintainer of the matched package %c Comment of the matched package %e Description of the matched package %w Home page of the matched package %q Architecture of the matched package %l License logic of the matched package One of the following will be printed: "single" if the package is distributed under one license "and" if the package is multi-licensed "or" if the package is dual-licensed %s[bh] The flat size of the matched package, where b is in bytes, and h is in human readable format %M Message contained in the matched package %?[drCOLBbA] Returns 0 if the list is empty and 1 if the list has information to display d for dependencies r for reverse dependencies C for categories O for options L for licenses B for required shared libraries b for provided shared libraries A for annotations %#[drCOLBbA] Returns the number of elements in the list d for dependencies r for reverse dependencies C for categories O for options L for licenses B for required shared libraries b for provided shared libraries A for annotations Multiline patterns: %d[nov] Expands to the list of dependencies for the matched package, where n stands for the package name, o for the package origin, and v for the package version. %r[nov] Expands to the list of reverse dependencies for the matched package, where n stands for the package name, o for the package origin, and v for the package version. %C Expands to the list of categories the matched package belongs to. %O[kvdD] Expands to the list of options of the matched package, where k stands for option key v for option value, d for option default value, and D for option description.
-Option default values and descriptions are optional metadata and may be blank for certain packages or repositories. %L Expands to the list of license(s) for the matched package. %B Expands to the list of shared libraries used by programs from the matched package. %b Expands to the list of shared libraries provided by the matched package. %A[tv] Expands to the list of annotations associated with the matched package, where t stands for the annotation tag, and v stands for the annotation value.
+Normal patterns: %R Name of the repository package is in %n Name of the matched package %v Version of the matched package %o Origin of the matched package %p Prefix of the matched package %m Maintainer of the matched package %c Comment of the matched package %e Description of the matched package %w Home page of the matched package %q Architecture of the matched package %l license logic of the matched package - nothing for single, & for AND, and | for OR %s[bh] The flat size of the matched package, where b is in bytes, and h is in human readable format. %M message contained in the matched package %?[drCOLBbA] Returns 0 if the list is empty and 1 if the list has information to display d for dependencies r for reverse dependencies C for categories O for options L for licenses B for required shared libraries b for provided shared libraries A for annotations %#[drCOLBbA] Returns the number of elements in the list d for dependencies r for reverse dependencies C for categories O for options L for licenses B for required shared libraries b for provided shared libraries A for annotations Multiline patterns: %d[nov] Expands to the list of dependencies for the matched package, where n stands for the package name, o for the package origin, and v for the package version. %r[nov] Expands to the list of reverse dependencies for the matched package, where n stands for the package name, o for the package origin, and v for the package version. %C Expands to the list of categories the matched package belongs to. %O[kvdD] Expands to the list of options of the matched package, where k stands for option key v for option value, d for option default value, and D for option description.
+Option default values and descriptions are optional metadata and may be blank for certain packages or reposito- ries. %L Expands to the list of license(s) for the matched package. %B Expands to the list of shared libraries used by programs from the matched package. %b Expands to the list of shared libraries provided by the matched pack- age. %A[tv] Expands to the list of annotations associated with the matched pack- age, where t stands for the annotation tag, and v stands for the annotation value.

 EVALUATION FORMAT

 Variables %n Name of the package (type string) %o Origin of the package (type string) %p Prefix of the package (type string) %m Maintainer of the package (type string) %c Comment of the package (type string) %e Description of the package (type string) %w WWW address of the package (type string) %s Flatsize of the package (type integer) %a Automatic status of the package (type integer) %q Architecture of the package (type string) %M Message of the package (type string) %#[drCOLBbA] Number of elements in the list of information (type integer).
 See %? above for what information is used.
-Operators var ~ glob The string value of var matches the given glob pattern. var !~ glob The string value of var does not match the given glob pattern. var >[=] num The numerical value of var is greater than [or equal to] the given number. var <[=] num The numerical value of var is less than [or equal to] the given number. var =[=] [num | string] The value of var is equal to the given number or string. var =~ [num | string] The value of var is equal (case insensitive) to the given number or string. var != [num | string] The value of var is not equal to the given number or string. var !=~ [num | string] The value of var is not equal case insensitive to the given number or string.
+Operators var ~ glob The string value of var matches the given glob pattern. var !~ glob The string value of var does not match the given glob pattern. var >[=] num The numerical value of var is greater than [or equal to] the given number. var <[=] num The numerical value of var is less than [or equal to] the given num- ber. var =[=] num The numerical value of var is equal to the given number. var != num The numerical value of var is not equal to the given number.

 ENVIRONMENT